neektza/nikicajokic.me/_posts/2014-07-14-concurrency_primitives_and_abstractions.md

 To help differentiate  between thread behaviour vs. fiber behaviour, let's build the classic producer-consumer pattern using each of those to implement it.

 We'll introduce a dummy AddOneTask implementation to serve our purposes of sending tasks to run over a queue.
-The task keeps an internal counter and on each invocation of ```perform``` just increments the counter.
+The task keeps an internal counter and on each invocation of `perform` just increments the counter.

-{% highlight ruby %}
+{% highlight ruby linenos %}
   class AddOneTask
     @@total = 0
     def initialize